Animating the Carbon Cycle - Supercharging ecosystem carbon sinks to meet the 1.5°C climate target

 “We invite all decision makers involved in international negotiations on climate and biodiversity to recognize that there is a critical solution that addresses both crises – animating the carbon cycle through rewilding,” Wagner urged.

-One Earth is providing a grant to the scientific team for a 2-yr research program to identify the technical potential of carbon removal through the reintroduction of 20 keystone species.
+One Earth provided a grant to the scientific team for a two-year research program to identify the technical potential of carbon removal through the reintroduction of 20 keystone species.